Topological sorting: Kahn's algorithm

-If the graph is a DAG, a solution will be contained in the list L (the solution is not necessarily unique).
+If the graph is a DAG, a solution will be contained in the list L (although the solution is not necessarily unique).
 Otherwise, the graph must have at least one cycle and therefore a topological sort is impossible.

 Reflecting the non-uniqueness of the resulting sort, the structure S can be simply a set or a queue or a stack.
 Depending on the order that nodes n are removed from set S, a different solution is created.
 A variation of Kahn's algorithm that breaks ties lexicographically forms a key component of the Coffman–Graham algorithm for parallel scheduling and layered graph drawing.

 Depth-first search

 An alternative algorithm for topological sorting is based on depth-first search.
-The algorithm loops through each node of the graph, in an arbitrary order, initiating a depth-first search that terminates when it hits any node that has already been visited since the beginning of the topological sort or the node has no outgoing edges (i.e. a leaf node):
+The algorithm loops through each node of the graph, in an arbitrary order, initiating a depth-first search that terminates when it hits any node that has already been visited since the beginning of the topological sort or the node has no outgoing edges (i.e., a leaf node):